Armstrong Interview Paris, France

 Socrates Technical Analysis Prediction Magic

 He only needs to cherry-pick in hindsight the matching piece that support his agenda.
-I have seen him spend days looking for such pieces in the most obscure places just to prove his point.
+I have seen him spending days looking for such pieces in the most obscure places just to prove his point.
 This web site exposes his methods in great detail.
 Do not expect this to be simple.

 Compare his fraudulent projections with the facts: